callrua/aye-robot/README.md

 # aye-robot

-Peer reviews from Chat GPT :forever-alone:
+Peer reviews from ChatGPT :forever-alone:

 Leveraging ChatGPT to post peer reviews on GitHub pull requests.

 # Requirements

 $GH_TOKEN environment variable.
-> An API key for GitHub to access and post comments to Pull Requests.
+> An GitHub API key, with permission to access and post comments to Pull Requests.

 $AI_TOKEN environment variable.
 > An API key for ChatGPT, to ask it to review Pull Requests.